 Ernst, along with his brother Albert, was first educated at home by a caring tutor, Johann Christoph Florschütz.
 Florschütz supervised the brothers over the next 15 years and was their primary caregiver.
 The brothers had lessons in German, Latin, English, French, history, science, philosophy, and geography.
 Their father often took lunch with his sons and occasionally took them hunting, but played only a minor role in their education.
 From June 1836 – April 1837, Ernst studied mathematics, philosophy, foreign languages, and public and constitutional doctrine with private tutors in Brussels, Belgium (where his paternal uncle was King Leopold I of the Belgians) and then studied at the University of Bonn, which many German princes attended.
 While at the University of Bonn, Ernst studied law and philosophy.
 In Dresden, Saxony, Ernst received a military education with the Royal Saxon Guards Cavalry.

 At the urging of his brother Albert, who had married Queen Victoria in 1840, Ernst began his search for a bride.
 However, Ernst was suffering from a venereal disease as a result of his many affairs.
-He had been warned that continued promiscuity could leave him unable to father children.
-On May 13, 1842 in Karlsruhe, Baden (now in Germany) Ernst married Princess Alexandrine of Baden, the daughter of Leopold I, Grand Duke of Baden and Princess Sophie of Sweden.
+However, he did not have an affair with Harriet Sutherland-Leveson-Gower, Duchess of Sutherland as depicted in the television series Victoria.
+Ernst had been warned that continued promiscuity could leave him unable to father children.
+On May 13, 1842, in Karlsruhe, Baden (now in Germany) Ernst married Princess Alexandrine of Baden, the daughter of Leopold I, Grand Duke of Baden and Princess Sophie of Sweden.
 Ernst had at least three illegitimate children, but his marriage was childless, perhaps due to Ernst passing the venereal disease to Alexandrine causing her to become infertile.
 Alexandrine was loyal and devoted to her husband despite his infidelities, and believed that their lack of children was her fault.

 On January 29, 1844, Ernst’s father died and he became Duke of Saxe-Coburg and Gotha.
 Ernst had financial difficulties throughout his reign due to his extravagance.
 In 1852, the constitutions of Coburg and Gotha merged into one constitution, converting the personal union of the two duchies into a real union.
 Ernst was against his nephew Edward, Prince of Wales (Bertie) marrying Princess Alexandra of Denmark due to the Schleswig-Holstein Question, the relation of two duchies, Schleswig and Holstein to the Danish crown and to the German Confederation.
 He had a reputation for being a strong friend of the United States.
 However, Ernst was the only European sovereign to appoint an ambassador to the Confederate States of America.
 In 1862, after Otto of Bavaria, King of Greece was deposed, Ernst was considered as Otto’s replacement.
 Eventually, the Princess of Wales’ younger brother Prince William of Denmark would become King George I of Greece.
 Ernst was in favor of a German unified, federal state and supported Prussia in the Austro-Prussian and Franco-Prussian Wars.
 In 1871, he was on the podium in the Hall of Mirrors in the Palace of Versailles when King Wilhelm I of Prussia was proclaimed German Emperor.